What is the difference between an Interior Decorator and an Interior Designer?

-A Certified Decorating Professional ® (CDP) is recognized by several industry organizations including ADE (Association of Design Education), IDS (Interior Design Society), and IRIS (Interior Redesign Industry Specialists).
-In addition to these organizations, the Certified Decorating Professional ® (CDP) program(s) are authorized through The Academy of Design and Decorating (A division of Beautiful Living, LLC) which has had an A+ rating with the Better Business Bureau since 2005.
+A Certified Decorating Professional ® (CDP) is recognized by several industry organizations including ADE (Association of Design Education), IDS (Interior Design Society), and RESA (Real Estate Staging Association).
+In addition to these organizations, the Certified Decorating Professional ® (CDP) program(s) are authorized through The Academy of Design and Decorating (A division of Beautiful Living, LLC).

 What are the benefits of becoming a Certified Decorating Professional ® (CDP)?